chaoxW/The_Fork_Challenge_ex_2/README.md

     │       └── baseUrl and endpoints
     └── package.json - Configuration for scripts and dependencies

-# Run
+# Run test

 Run test with `npm test`
-you will get the test result
+> you will get the test result

 [
   '16 pidgey',